NASCAR driver Kyle Busch detained at Mexican airport after handgun found in luggage

-CANCUN, Mexico — NASCAR driver Kyle Busch publicly commented on his detainment at a Mexican airport after a handgun was found in his luggage last month.
+CANCUN, Mexico (WXIN) – NASCAR driver Kyle Busch has publicly commented on his detainment at a Mexican airport after a handgun was found in his luggage last month.

-“I have a valid concealed carry permit from my local authority and adhere to all handgun law, but I made a mistake by forgetting it was in my bag,” the driver for Richard Childress Racing said via Twitter Monday.
+“I have a valid concealed carry permit from my local authority and adhere to all handgun law(s), but I made a mistake by forgetting it was in my bag,” Busch, a driver for Richard Childress Racing, said via Twitter Monday.

 According to the Public Ministry of the Attorney General of the Republic (FGR) in Quintana Roo, “Kyle Thomas B.” was arrested on January 27 after security personnel at the Cancun International Airport discovered a .380 caliber pistol-type firearm and a magazine stocked with six hollow point cartridges in his bag.